PowerSheetco/rss-reader-upwork/manual.md

 In the top menu click RSS -> Create time trigger.

+### 5. Settings and start

+Go to the `set` sheet (short for settings - you can rename it if you like).

+This is your settings dashboard.

+Each row is a setting parameter: column C is parameter name, columnd D is a parameter value.
+At the top are the most important 5 parameters: check, send new, update, send updates.

+* check - check feeds for new jobs
+* send new - send notifications about new jobs
+* update - update old jobs in the ss if they have changed
+* send updates - ONLY FOR JOBS STARRED IN SS - send email if starred job have changed (title changed, job closed, etc).

+Some jobs may change their description or title, but ALL JOBS will eventually get closed.
+So you'll be receving too many notifications if you send updates for all of them.
+Instead mark in ss the jobs you are interested in as starred and you will receive notifications only for them.

+Updates include the change of any parameter available in the Upwrok RSS feed.

 #### • Fast vs Slow feeds

 There are **two types of feeds** on Upwork - *fast* and *slow*.
 The fast feed is the feed with expanded search query (e.g. `web development, $$$ expert level, fixed price`) vs a *topic* search for slow feed (just topic `957393`).
 Slow feeds get updated with new jobs about every 5 mins, while fast feeds get updated immediately.